mukesh0733/NVO_LAB8/README.md

 - Now the tool will add the ICMP allow rules for given virtual networks.
 ![image](https://user-images.githubusercontent.com/71536049/112732579-6c9e0780-8f00-11eb-841b-27b9d047c963.png)

-- Now it will apply this sec_group to the already created virtual machines in the objective2.
+- Now the tool will apply this sec_group to the already created virtual machines in the objective2.
 ![image](https://user-images.githubusercontent.com/71536049/112732588-7de71400-8f00-11eb-9959-d37bac8c5d5a.png)

 - Error handling at various steps.

 Objective:4:Create_frr_bgp:
 - Already created a base image first for this.
-In the base image the bgpd module enabled. if we do not want to make a base image then we can add this step in this objective, we just need to do a start/stop of the container to make into effect this change then.
+In the base imagem the bgpd module enabled. if we do not want to make a base image then, we just need to do a start/stop of the container to make into effect this change then.
 - The main module will now calls the create_frr_bgp module.
 - The tool will create a frr.conf file with the desired bgp config details.
 We can read already created files too.
 Need to to little modification for that.